havatv/qgislinedirectionhistogramplugin/help/source/index.rst

 Versions
 ===============
-The current version is 3.0.1
+The current version is 3.1
+- 3.1
+    - Fixed issue with geometry conversion for tiling (#27)
+    - Added possibility to specify the colour for the direction trend (#28)
 - 3.0.1
     - Fixed issue with plugin icon not showing in the QGIS user interface (#25)
     - Fixed issue with help not showing (#26)